ipfs/community/SECURITY.md

 While [IPFS is a stack of protocols and tools for moving content-addressed data](https://specs.ipfs.tech/architecture/principles/), there is often confusion about one particular manifestation of IPFS in [HTTP Gateways](https://docs.ipfs.tech/concepts/ipfs-gateway/) like https://ipfs.io/ipfs.
 We have seen a lot of reports about **abuse from these IPFS gateways** (e.g. using an HTTP gateway for malware hosting, distributing questionable content, phishing purposes, etc.).
 These should be reported directly to the HTTP gateway product that provides the data.
 To report abuse about the ipfs.io HTTP gateway, please send an email to [abuse@ipfs.tech](mailto:abuse@ipfs.tech).
-Do not open an issue here since IPFS as a community and project is not the same as the ipfs.io HTTP gateway.
+Do not open an issue here since IPFS is a community project, and is not the same as the ipfs.io HTTP gateway.